oktavilla/PortfolioDeck-Docs/themes.markdown

 ## Introduction ## {#intro}

 We use [Liquid](http://www.liquidmarkup.org/) as our templating language.
-If you ever have designed themes in [Shopify](http://www.shopify.com/?ref=winston) you`ve used it.
-If you`re new to Liquid, please take a couple of minutes to read through [Liquid for designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
-Don`t worry, we'll wait.
+If you ever have designed themes in [Shopify](http://www.shopify.com/?ref=winston) you've used it.
+If you're new to Liquid, please take a couple of minutes to read through [Liquid for designers](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers).
+Don't worry, we'll wait.
 Done?
 Good, let's proceed.

 ## Templates and assets ## {#templates}